KHortonMC/CS113-L04-UNO/README.md

 Tasks:

 Implement a deck as a linked list.
+This is done for you!

 Implement the following game mechanics:

-buildDeck(): Generates and shuffles the deck.

-shuffleDeck(): Randomizes card order.

 play(): Controls the game loop, handling turns and play order.